 We’ll keep a record of our prisoner-of-the-moment overreactions thoughts each week after the numbers are updated.
 We’ll also add a new table after week two’s games to show the cumulative change week-by-week.

-2023 Weekly Change Table and Chart
+2023 Weekly Change Tables and Charts

 WeekFBS Game LengthFBS Plays Per GameFCS Game LengthFCS Plays Per GameD2 Game LengthD2 Plays Per GameD3 Game LengthD3 Plays Per Game